africamatji/tangent-test/README.md

 ## Set up instruction

-After cloning the project run composer toinstall the packages
+After cloning the project, navigate into the project directory and run composer to install all the required packages

+`cd tangent-test`
 `composer install`

- #### Database
+ ### Database

   - Create .env file byt copying contents of `env.example` file